verb (chats, chatting, chatted)[no object]

 - I also caught the only Kentucky Warbler of the day, a Yellow-breasted Chat.

 - 2 [with modifier] Any of a number of small songbirds with harsh calls:

 More example sentences

-- ● a New World warbler that typically has a yellow or pink breast (genera Icteria and Granatellus, subfamily Parulinae, family Emberizidae). ● an Australian songbird related to the honeyeaters, the male of which is either mainly yellow or boldly marked (genera Ephthianura and Ashbyia, family Ephthianuridae).
+- ● a New World warbler that typically has a yellow or pink breast (genera Icteria and Granatellus, family Parulidae). ● an Australian songbird related to the honeyeaters, the male of which is either mainly yellow or boldly marked (genera Ephthianura and Ashbyia, family Ephthianuridae).

 - I could wait until late May and maybe find a mourning warbler or a yellow-breasted chat.

 - Breeding productivity for riparian associated songbirds (e.g., Song Sparrow, Yellow Warbler, and Yellow-breasted Chat) are at levels high enough to maintain viable populations.